Bullkn0x/ransomware-file-rollback/README.md

 ### Flask App GUI

-The tool can be run through a GUI in a Flask app, which is associated with the `templates` and `static` folders.
+The tool can be run through a GUI in a Flask app.
 To start the Flask app, run:
-`python web/app.py`
+`python run.py --web`

 This will start the app on `localhost:5000`.
 From here, you can interact with the app through a web browser.